shaund16/shaund16/README.md

 🧑‍🎓 I'm a graduate of [Lighthouse Labs Web Development Bootcamp](https://www.lighthouselabs.ca) <br/>

 <br/>
-<p> Since 2020 I began developing a huge passion and interest in learning about Web Development.
+<p>Couple years ago I began developing a huge passion and interest in learning about Web Development.
 I have been diligently learning and growing in my skillset as a developer.
 I enjoy challenges, problem solving, and working both independently and with a team!
 When I’m not at my computer I spend all of my time with my family, reading and getting outdoors as much as possible and creating memories.</p>

 <b>Soli Deo Gloria</b>